Le Pen slams rival Fillon over use of religion in politics

 Marechal-Le Pen, 27, one of the FN's only two members of parliament, is closer in ideology to her grandfather and party founder Jean-Marie Le Pen than to her aunt.

-In December, she attacked the official FN line and modernising party deputy Florian Philippot, reaffirming her anti-abortion credentials and criticising Philippot's support for a state-sponsored anti-AIDS advertising campaign that depicted gay couples.
+In December, she attacked the official FN line and modernizing party deputy Florian Philippot, reaffirming her anti-abortion credentials and criticizing Philippot's support for a state-sponsored anti-AIDS advertising campaign that depicted gay couples.

 Most opinion polls show Fillon and Le Pen meeting in a decisive second-round vote on May 7 after the April 23 first round.